 What are the best carrier oils for skin?

-The base oil needs to be appropriate for the skin type, whether it is sensitive, dry, oily or mature.
-Many oils are beneficial for many skin types and don’t forget that normal skin also needs looking after.
+The base oil must be appropriate for the skin type, whether it is sensitive, dry, oily or mature.
+Many oils benefit specific skin types, but don’t forget that normal skin must also be looked after.

 Which carrier oil is best for massage?